patheros/PathSetManuals/modules/Crossing.md

 7. **Cross Down** - Same as Cross Up, but the dashed line goes the other way.
 8. **Roundabout** - The playhead travels around the Roundabout in a clockwise direction.

-### Expander - Four Playheads
+### Expander - Play Head Expander

-Like every sequencer in the Rainbows set, Crossing has an expander.
+Like every sequencer in the Rainbows set, Crossing has a play head expander.
 You can add the expander in the contextual menu.
 The expander creates four independent playheads.
 When the expander is attached you will see the selected note ring is now broken up into four quadrants, one for each of the four playheads.

 The `Clock` and `Reset` inputs on the main module drive all four playheads, but you can also use independent clock and reset inputs on the expander to drive each playhead at a different rate.

 On Crossing, the four playheads start at the same location, but if they reach a position with multiple possible paths, they may diverge.

+### Expander - Randomizer Expander

+Like every sequencer in the Rainbows set, Crossing has randomizer expander.
+You can add the expander in the contextual menu.
+The expander gives you four button & trigger pairs that can be used to randomize notes on the module.
+You can

+The randomized notes can be configured.
+Hold down a button for one second to enter configuration mode.
+In configuration mode clicking a note on the panel toggles it on and off.
+Hold down the button on the expander again to exit configuration mode.

 ### Contextual Menu

+- **Randomize Notes** - Options for randomizing notes.
-- **Randomize Notes** - Randomizes ALL notes on the module.
+  - **Randomize All Notes** - Randomizes ALL notes on the module.
 Only selects from the current scale.
+  - **+1 Octave To Some Notes** - Shifts some notes up an octave.
+  - **-1 Octave To Some Notes** - Shifts some notes down an octave.
+- **Crossings**
+  - **Initialize** - Resets all crossings to their default values.
+  - **Randomize** - Randomizes all crossings.
-- **Set Scale & Randomize** - Change the scale and randomizes all notes on the module.
+- **Set Scale** -  Change the scale and randomizes all notes on the module.
-- **Set Scale** - Change the scales.
-Will NOT change any notes currently on the module.
+- **Root Note** -  Change the root note and shifts all entered notes up by the difference from the current root note to the new root note.
+- **Range** - Sets the range of the current notes.
+Octave range is centered around the perfect 5th note above the root note.
 - **Ratchet Speed** - Controls how fast the Ratchet mode plays.
 When set to `Whole Notes` the Ratchet speed is equal to the clock. `Half Notes` plays twice per clock etc.
+- **Active Cursor Color** - Controls what color ring is used to show which notes are active.
+- **Add Expander** - Add various expanders.
+  - **Play Head Expander** - Gives the module 3 more playheads.
-- **Add Expander** - Adds a 9HP expander to the right of the module.
+  - **Randomizer Expander** - Gives buttons and triggers for randomizing notes on the module.

 ### Bypass